firoz-ahmad-likhon/great_expectations_example/README.md

 This is a sample project to demonstrate the use of `Great Expectations` to validate and document data quality.
 This example uses a sample transaction data set converting to `Pandas` DataFrame and then validate.
 It will automatically generate data documentation in HTML format and store the scanned result to postgres database.

+### Pre-requisites
+1. A Postgres database to save the scanned result.

 ### Installation
 To install the project, follow the steps below:
 1. Clone the repository